junxit/us-congress-bills-114/bill.md

   - **(6)** reducing energy-related impediments to business productivity and investment; and
   - **(7)** building the capacity of countries in sub-Saharan Africa to monitor and appropriately and transparently regulate the power sector and encourage private investment in power production and distribution.
 - **(b)** *Effectiveness measurement* In prioritizing and expediting institutional efforts and assistance pursuant to this section, as appropriate, such institutions shall use clear, accountable, and metric-based targets to measure the effectiveness of such guarantees and assistance in achieving the goals described in section 3.
+- **(c)** *Promotion of use of private financing and assistance* In carrying out policies under this section, such institutions shall promote the use of private financing and assistance and seek ways to remove barriers to private financing for projects and programs under this Act, including through charitable organizations.
-- **(c)** *Rule of construction* Nothing in this section may be construed to authorize modifying or limiting the portfolio of the institutions covered by subsection (a) in other developing regions.
+- **(d)** *Rule of construction* Nothing in this section may be construed to authorize modifying or limiting the portfolio of the institutions covered by subsection (a) in other developing regions.

 ## § 6.
 Leveraging international support